YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Introduction
+An R-based pipeline for studying lysine hydroxylations from proteomics data, supporting the study:

+> **Quantitative profiling of JMJD6-catalysed lysine hydroxylation reveals
+> residue-dependent oxygen sensitivity**
+>
+> *Preprint available on bioRxiv:* DOI:

-An R-based pipeline for studying lysine hydroxylations from proteomics data.
-This pipeline uses the package `ptm.stoichiometry` to calculate the stoichiometry of lysine hydroxylations.
+This pipeline uses the **`ptm.stoichiometry`** package to calculate the stoichiometry of lysine hydroxylations from LC-MS/MS data processed by **`MaxQuant`**.

 ---